2010–2013 Western Athletic Conference realignment: Timeline

 Due to the Western Athletic Conference being "raided" by the Mountain West Conference, Conference USA, and the Sun Belt Conference, it was initially unknown what path the WAC would take.
 After these moves, the WAC was down to only two football programs for the 2013 season – New Mexico State University and the University of Idaho.
-Since the WAC was not be able to sponsor football for the 2013 season (eight teams are needed for a conference to sponsor football at the FBS level); NMSU and Idaho became FBS independents for the 2013 season before becoming football-only members of the Sun Belt in 2014.
+Since the WAC was not able to sponsor football for the 2013 season (eight teams are needed for a conference to sponsor football at the FBS level); NMSU and Idaho became FBS independents for the 2013 season before becoming football-only members of the Sun Belt in 2014.

 The WAC seemingly secured its continued existence as a non-football conference, at least for the time being, when it announced on October 9, 2012 that California State University, Bakersfield and Utah Valley University would join the conference starting with the 2013–14 school year.
 Cal State Bakersfield had previously been independent, and had become a WAC affiliate in baseball for 2012–13.
 Utah Valley joins from the Great West Conference.
 Interim WAC commissioner Jeff Hurd added that the WAC was seeking to add further schools, with an immediate goal of eight members and a longer-term goal of 10.
 However, Hurd's job became more difficult on October 19 when Idaho announced it would move its non-football sports to the Big Sky Conference in July 2014.
 In addition, Denver announced it was joining The Summit League in 2013.
 The WAC countered this move with inviting Division II Grand Canyon University to join the conference, who accepted.
 The conference added another member from the disintegrating Great West on December 5, announcing the 2013 arrival of Chicago State University.
 An invitation was also extended to the Great West's University of Texas–Pan American, which was accepted on December 19.

 By adding these last Great West Conference schools the WAC was able to return to seven schools, which under current NCAA rules a Division I conference that drops below seven members must do within two years to avoid losing its automatic bids to the NCAA men's and women's basketball tournaments.
 Then, on February 7, 2013, the University of Missouri–Kansas City announced that it had accepted an invitation to join the WAC, bringing the membership to nine for 2013-14 and eight after Idaho's departure.